 If you unintentionally revoke a key, or find that your key has in fact not been lost or compromised, it is possible to un-revoke your key.
 First and foremost, ensure that you do not distribute the key, or send it to the keyserver.

-- Find which file contains the revocation key.
+Find which file contains the revocation certificate.
 In most cases, it is 000002-002.sig, however you should make sure by using the following.
 If the sigclass is 0x20, you have the right file.
 Delete it.

 gpg --list-packets 000002-002.sig